Boston Strangler: Events

 Between June 14, 1962, and January 4, 1964, 13 single women between the ages of 19 and 85 were murdered in the Boston area.
-Most were sexually assaulted and strangled in their apartments; police believe that one man was the perpetrator.
-With no sign of forced entry into their homes, the women were assumed to have let their assailant in, either because they knew him or because they believed him to be an apartment maintenance man, delivery man, or other service man.
+Most were sexually assaulted and strangled in their apartments.
+Originally, the police believed that one man was the sole perpetrator.
+With no sign of forced entry into their homes, the women were assumed to have let their assailant in, either because they may have known him or because they believed him to be a service provider.
 The attacks continued despite extensive media publicity after the first few murders.
 Many residents purchased tear gas and new locks and deadbolts for their doors.
-Some women moved out of the area.
+Some women even moved out of the area in response to the killings.

 The murders occurred in several cities, including Boston, complicating jurisdictional oversight for prosecution of the crimes.
 Massachusetts Attorney General Edward W. Brooke helped to coordinate the various police forces.
 He permitted parapsychologist Peter Hurkos to use his alleged extrasensory perception to analyze the cases, for which Hurkos claimed that a single person was responsible.
 This decision was controversial.
 Hurkos provided a "minutely detailed description of the wrong person", and the press ridiculed Brooke.
 The police were not convinced that all the murders were the actions of one person, although much of the public believed so.
 The apparent connections between a majority of the victims and hospitals were widely discussed.

+The final victim of the murders was 19-year-old Mary Sullivan, who was raped and strangled in her Boston apartment on January 4, 1964.
+Three ligatures were wrapped around her neck, and a broom handle was lodged in her vagina.
+A card reading "Happy New Year" was left by the killer, leaning against her left foot.